penwern/curate-documentation/docs/documentation.markdown

 which come with automated facilities for verifying that your files were not compromised as they were uploaded to the system.

-Uploads using either the Advanced Web-uploader or mission control will have their integrity verified completely automatically.
+Uploads using the Advanced Web-uploader will have their integrity verified completely automatically.
 Curate will notify you with status tags attached to the respective object if any items in your ingest workload are found to have been compromised during